 That event triggered a series of events that followed.
 It changed my art from amateurish to professional.
 It helped me make massive leaps, not only in showing my art but in connecting with other people in person and online via video.
 I learned to say yes to everything that scared me.
 I opened (then closed) a commercial studio space.
 I shut down my tech company.
 I ended my marriage.
 I moved to a new city.

 When you reflect on your life, who is the star?
-Who’s the key player, the person in the centre, the one who owns the stage?
+Who’s the key player, the person in the center, the one who owns the stage?

-If you’re reading this, I’m betting it’s not you.
+If you’re reading this book, I’m betting it’s not you.
 Let’s fix that, shall we?

 ¬ Excerpt from, Wake the F*ck Up! written by Paula Mould, 2019 and available for purchase on Amazon worldwide

 One of the most common things I get asked is why teach?

 See, I set up a successful art business.
 I’ve written a few books.
 I can make websites and whatever pretty much in my sleep.
 If I can do all that, why focus on teaching artists how to set up and run their own successful businesses?